UNINETTSigma2/documentation/software/userinstallsw/R.md

 ```

 ## Rscript example in a job
-In order to suubmit as a job, we need to include all R processing steps in an Rscript
+In order to submit as a job, we need to include all R processing steps in an Rscript

 Example Rscript